Edward Smith (sea captain): Hawke incident

-The Hawke incident was a financial disaster for White Star, and the out-of-service time for the big liner made matters worse.
-Olympic returned to Belfast and, to speed up the repairs, Harland and Wolff was forced to delay Titanics completion in order to use one of her propeller shafts and other parts for Olympic.
-Back at sea in February 1912, Olympic lost a propeller blade and once again returned for emergency repairs.
-To get her back to service immediately, Harland and Wolff again had to pull resources from Titanic, delaying her maiden voyage from 20 March to 10 April.
+The Hawke incident was a financial disaster for White Star, and the out-of-service time for the liner made matters worse.
+Olympic returned to Belfast and, to speed repairs, Harland and Wolff delayed Titanics completion to use one of her propeller shafts and other parts for Olympic.
+Back at sea in February 1912, Olympic lost a propeller blade and again returned for emergency repairs.
+To get her back to service immediately, Harland and Wolff again pulled resources from Titanic, delaying her maiden voyage from 20 March to 10 April.

 Titanic

 Despite the past trouble, Smith was again appointed to command the newest ship in the Olympic class when Titanic left Southampton for her maiden voyage.
-On March 30, Smith left the Olympic at Southampton, and set out for a quick trip up to Belfast.
-He arrived there in time to take command of Titanic on April 1.
-On April 9, as Titanic was docked in Southampton, Smith went ashore and stayed overnight at his home on Winn Road, to spend time with his wife and daughter.
-Some sources state that he was going to retire after completing Titanics maiden voyage, in order to spend more time with his family.
-(Note: Although two press stories in the Halifax Morning Chronicle published after the disaster reported that Smith would have remained in charge of Titanic "until the Company (White Star Line) completed a larger and finer steamer", the reference is regarded as vague, casting shadow of suspicion on the sources were, despite purportedly coming from White Star Officials.)
+On 30 March, Smith left the Olympic at Southampton and made a quick trip to Belfast.
+He arrived in time to take command of Titanic on 1 April, relieving Herbert James Haddock.
+On 9 April, as Titanic was docked in Southampton, Smith went ashore and stayed overnight at his home on Winn Road to spend time with his wife and daughter.
+Some sources state that he intended to retire after Titanics maiden voyage, in order to spend more time with his family.
+(Note: Although two press stories in the Halifax Morning Chronicle published after the disaster reported that Smith would have remained in charge of Titanic "until the Company (White Star Line) completed a larger and finer steamer", the reference is regarded as vague, casting shadow of suspicion on the sources, despite purportedly coming from White Star Officials.)

+Smith (right) with Chief Purser Hugh McElroy on 11 April 1912, one of the last photos taken of either man.

 On 10 April 1912, Smith left his home at 7:00 a.m.
 The local paperboy, 11-year-old Albert Benham, recalled Smith saying "Alright son, I'll take my paper."
-He then proceeded to Berth 44, arriving at 7:30 a.m.
+Smith proceeded to Berth 44, arriving at 7:30 a.m.
 At 8:00 a.m., he was onboard Titanic to prepare for the Board of Trade muster.
-Passenger Norman Wilkinson, acquainted with Smith, asked a quartermaster for Smith's whereabouts; the quartermaster took him as a friend to the Captain, who was then in his cabin.
-Smith gave Wilkinson a warm welcome but had to admit that he was too busy to conduct them on a personal tour of the liner, instead asking one of the pursers to show them around.
-On the bridge, Smith got the sailing report from Chief Officer Henry Wilde; Smith finished his paperwork up tidily.
-After departure at noon, the huge amount of water displaced by Titanic as she passed caused the laid-up New York to break from her moorings and swing towards Titanic.
-Quick action from Smith helped to avert a premature end to the maiden voyage.
+Artist Norman Wilkinson, acquainted with Smith, asked a quartermaster for Smith's whereabouts; the quartermaster took him to the Captain, who was in his cabin.
+Smith welcomed Wilkinson warmly but said he was too busy to conduct a personal tour, asking a purser to show them around instead.
+On the bridge, Smith received the sailing report from Chief Officer Henry Wilde and finished his paperwork.
+After departure at noon, the water displaced by Titanic caused the laid-up New York to break from her moorings and swing towards Titanic.
+Quick action by the tender Vulcan, which moved between the ships, averted a premature end to the maiden voyage.